elijahbeese/recruiter-recon-ai/README.md

 ### Recruiter Finder

 Enter a company name or domain.
 Returns all identified recruiting and HR contacts sorted by relevance, with names, emails, job titles, and Hunter.io confidence scores.
-Email pattern shown for the domain.
+Results cached for 7 days to preserve API quota.

 ![Recruiter Finder](assets/screenshots/recruiter-finder.png)